marouane-youssfi10/Scraping-iris-using-python-with-library-scrapy/README.md

 The quick way:

 pip install scrapy
-See the install section in the documentation at https://docs.scrapy.org/en/latest/intro/install.html for more details.
+See the install
+section in the documentation at https://docs.scrapy.org/en/latest/intro/install.html for more details.

-Documentation
+# About code
+scraping website 'iris', for getting the title, link product, link image, price, delivery time, finally save it in excel.